 When a baby often spits up food to the point where it isn't getting enough to eat and thrive, a doctor should be called in.
 The doctor can check whether the baby has gastroesophageal reflux or another condition that is causing the problem.

-- A peculiar arching movement.
+A sign that a child may have gastroesophageal reflux may be most pronounced in a peculiar arching movement.
 This happens in some infants because of the painful burning sensation when the stomach fluid remains in the esophagus.
 Sometimes this movement is mistaken for a neurological problem.

 - Failure to grow and gain weight